Not in Education, Employment or Training (NEET)

-In total, there were 4,050 apprenticeship starts in 2015/16, up 4.9% from the previous year.
-This growth was higher than the England average (2.0%) but lower than the growth across the Leeds City Region as a whole (7.6%).
-Apprenticeships span a wide range of subjects, with one third of starts being in the business, administration and law sector (see table below).
+In total, there were 4,100 apprenticeship starts in 2016/17, up 1.2% from the previous year.
+Across England as a whole starts fell by 3.6%, and across the Leeds City Region they fell 3.8%.
+Apprenticeships span a wide range of subjects, with 30% of starts being in the business, administration and law sector (see table below).

 There are no official A Level participation rates published, but crude rates can be calculated using exam entrant numbers.
 Accordingly, 25% of Wakefield’s 18 –year-olds took at least one A Level in 2016, compared to 35% across England as a whole.
 Conversely, 25% of the district’s 18-year olds took a tech level or applied general Level 3 qualification, compared to just 18% across England.
 Of the 974 students entered for an A Level or Applied A Level in 2016, 341 were male and 633 were female.
 This gender bias is much more pronounced in Wakefield than it is across England as a whole.
 By contrast, male students were more likely than female students to take tech level qualifications.

 Results for 2016 show the average points score per A Level entry (29.7) was only slightly lower than the England average (31.8) (all schools, not just state funded), but only 8.5% of pupils achieved AAB grades or better, compared to 17.0% across England as a whole.

 English is the A-Level subject studied most often in Wakefield, followed by psychology and sociology (it’s the same across the English state-sector as a whole).
 Business studies and law make up a higher proportion of total Wakefield entries than is seen across England as a whole (see table below).
 In 2018, 29% of A level entries were in STEM subjects (science, technology, engineering and maths), up from 27% the previous year.
 Across England as a whole 34% of entries were in STEM subjects.